emsbrown/jpcasestudy/README.md

 Case Study: Re-engagement Machine

 A small, self-running system that turns a lapsed-clinician list into a measurable monthly re-engagement program.
-For reviewers: start hereEverything needed to evaluate the case study is in this repository.
+For reviewers: start here

+Everything needed to evaluate the case study is in this repository.

 **Recommended review path:**